henry09027/T5/README.md

 ## Model Workflow
 ![alt text](https://github.com/henry09027/BM25/blob/main/photo/workflow_pic.png)

+## Finetune

+The finetune stage is a supervised classification task with text-to-text query.
+90 percent of the Label Set were translated from traditional to simplified Chinese with OpenCC, and made text-to-text format e.g. (STSB sentence1: 金融资产之转移 sentence2: 金融资产之转移).
+The sentence pairs with entailment relationships were labeled "_0" and the contradict ones labeled "_1".
+Note that the 外規內容 without a 應匹配的內規內容 will be paired with one of the BM25 calculated least similar sentence for the 內規 library before labeled "_1"

+## Inference

+After the mT5 model being finetuned with our classification dataset, we test the model performance on the testing set (10 percent of the Label Set).
+Each 外歸內容 will be paired with each and every 內規 in the 內規 library before forming text-to-text format queries.
+Note that outputs of text-to-text model such as our mT5 model are tokens that have the highest softmax scores in each calculations.
+As we need the similarity score of each query for document ranking, we apply the softmax function onto the score of the "_0" and "_1" token.
+We defined the similarity scores as the "_0" probabilities deducted by the "_1" probabilities.
+With these similarity scores, we can apply threshold and top k filters and calculate the accuracy and f1-scores.

 ## Method

 Firstly, call the BM25_generate_scores.py function, that will build the model with tokenized internal corpus and will pick out top 100 most similar label-internal pairs with their similarity scores calculated by the model.
 Secondly, the BM25_filter_and_index.py function does [min_threshold, max_threshold] X [min_k, max_k] model predictions filtering based on their similarity scores before converting predictions and answers to index for simplicity.
 Lastly, the accuracy, presicion, recall and f1-score of the individual threshold and top k filtered predictions can be calculated and saved to a csv table by the BM25_calculate_matrics.py function.